 • Plant and animal identification

 An expert system is a computer program that mimics the decision‑making ability of a human expert.
-It consists of three main components:
+It combines a specialised knowledge base with a reasoning engine that can draw conclusions from that knowledge.

-2. Inference engine – applies logical reasoning to the knowledge base to draw conclusions.
+• Inference engine – applies logical reasoning to the knowledge and rules bases.
+It can operate by forward‑chaining (data‑driven) or backward‑chaining (goal‑driven).

-3. User interface – allows users to input data and receive advice or solutions.
+• User interface – the front‑end through which users input data and receive advice or solutions.

 Key Characteristics

-• Consistent performance – no fatigue or emotional bias.
+• Consistent performance – no fatigue, emotion or bias.

 • Assist professionals in complex decision making.

-• Provide expert advice where human experts are scarce.
+• Provide expert advice where human experts are scarce or expensive.

 • Increase speed and accuracy of problem solving.